Time Master: Reception

+In Issue 21 of the Australian gaming magazine Breakout!, Bruce Probst liked the presentation, writing, "the components are colourful, the rules are written in a large easy-to-read type, the artwork is plentiful, appropriate and reasonably well done."
+However, Probst found the rules themselves to be faulty, noting, "There are some very nice ideas in this game, but most of them are presented poorly."
+Probst felt that characters did not have enough skills to handle even beginning challenges, and also commented, "While reading skill descriptions such as [archery], I had the definite impression the designers of this game didn't know a lot about the subjects that they were trying to simulate."
+Probst found many faults with combat, chief among them the idea that all weapons from a butter knife to a machine gun do the same amount of damage.
+Probst concluded, "In summary, I cannot recommend Time Master unless you are willing to devote a lot of effort to make it work.
+On the other hand, if you simply enjoy playing a game, without regard to illogical backgrounds and terrible rules, then I can envision Time Master as being quite fun.
+It has a lot of promise; given more thought, it could have been a really great game."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan commented, "What separates Timemaster from other time-travelling RPGs is its intriguing premise."
 Despite this, Swan found the game mechanics "mix the elegant with the clumsy, resulting in an awkward set of rules that requires a lot of second-guessing from the referee."
 On the awkward side, Swan found the multi-mode combat rules "extremely complicated, forcing players to switch between role-playing and board gaming."
 But Swan found the character generation system "nicely handled."
 Swan concluded by giving the game a rating of 2.5 out of 4, saying "Timemaster is now out of print.
-Too bad, because in spite of its flaws, it's a terrific time travel RPG, second only to Timelords.
+Too bad, because in spite of its flaws, it's a terrific time travel RPG, second only to TimeLords.

 In the 2014 book Designers & Dragons, game historian Shannon Appelcline commented that Timemaster "did more to play up the issues of time travel than any of the other scant few games in the genre, past or future".